-Existing research suggests that low dropout rates persist for a number of reasons, some of which involve low perceived returns to education and unsuccessful behavioral management.
-These low completion rates are concerning given that educational attainment can be significant for an individual’s economic success and general well-being.
-For example, average earnings for workers who complete secondary school are over 40 percent greater than those of workers who complete primary school.
-Other research shows that increasing years of schooling can improve life outcomes outside of earnings and employment, such as increasing life expectancy and reducing behaviors that adversely affect health.
+Existing research suggests that low dropout rates persist for a number of reasons, some of which involve low perceived returns to education and struggles solidifying the behaviors necessary for success in school, such as study skills.
+Low high school completion rates are concerning given that educational attainment can significantly boost an individual’s economic success and general well-being.
+For example, average earnings for workers who complete secondary school are over 40 percent greater than those for workers who complete primary school only.
+Other research shows that increasing years of schooling can impact outcomes outside of earnings and employment, such as increasing life expectancy and reducing behaviors that adversely affect health.

-Notably, past studies find a much greater value of the high school diploma compared to alternative credentials like the General Educational Development (GED) test for both earnings and employment outcomes (Cameron & Heckman, 1993).
-While the returns to a high school diploma are found to be consistently significant across these outcomes, the research about the returns to a GED have found mixed results about its value.
-For those that did not finish high school earlier in life, a high school diploma is more likely to have a positive impact on their economic opportunity.
+Notably, Cameron & Heckman find that a high school diploma has much greater value as compared to alternative credentials like the General Educational Development (GED) test when it comes to earnings and employment outcomes.
+While the returns to a high school diploma are found to be consistently significant across these outcomes, the returns to a GED are mixed.
+For those that did not finish high school earlier in life, earning a high school diploma as an adult is more likely than a GED to have a positive impact on their economic opportunity.

-The Excel Center is committed to increasing attainment of high school diplomas for low-income individuals by giving them the necessary guidance and tools to be successful in school and achieve better labor market outcomes.
-In addition to their academic curriculum, services provided for students include free childcare, transportation vouchers to get to school, life coaching, expedited term periods, opportunities to earn industry-recognized certificates, and flexible class schedules.
+The Excel Center is committed to increasing attainment of high school diplomas for adult learners by giving them the necessary guidance and tools to be successful in school and achieve better labor market outcomes.
+In addition to a robust academic curriculum, services provided for students include free childcare, transportation vouchers to get to school, life coaching, expedited term periods, opportunities to earn industry-recognized certificates, and flexible class schedules.

 The Excel Center is completely tuition-free for its students, including life coaching and additional support services.